caia-techblr/FAQs/Emb-Systems.md

 # Interrrupts
 * What are Interrupts and how do you handle them
 * What are key considerations in designing ISRs (short/not lengthy, no blocking calls)
+* Maskable and Non Maskable Interrupts
 * What are nested interrupts
 * Explain about Nested Interrupt Vector Controller (NVIC)
 * What is Interrupt Latency and how do you measure it
+* Interrupt Priority

 # Timers
+* Role and significance of Timers in an embedded system

 # Serial (UART/USART)
 * What is the difference between UART and USART
 * List important registers of UART interface